joshbegley/nyt-latest/README.md

 **Here’s What Changes When New York Raises Its Covid Risk Level**\
 `The city is poised to reach a yellow or medium risk level if cases surpass 200 per 100,000 residents.
-Here’s what you need to know.`\
+Here’s what it means if that happens.`\
 https://nytimes.com/2022/04/20/nyregion/new-york-covid-alert-risk.html?searchResultPosition=1

 **‘Artists Are Migrants’: A Nigerian-Irish Dancer’s Multiplicities**\